TheBethFord/17.1-Comparing-Classifiers/README.md

 **Overall Findings**
-- While Decisions Trees had the highest accuracy at .886, the F1 score is twice as high with the Vector Machine using linear kernels as we want to take a balanced approach to predict who will book a term of deposit.
+- While Decisions Trees had the highest accuracy at .886, the F1 score is twice as high with the Support Vector Machine using linear kernels as we want to take a balanced approach to predict who will book a term of deposit.
 Recall is not as import as I have reduced the risk in removing the default records.

 ![Picture of a bar chart showing linear SVM is the best choice.](/images/ModelPerformance.png)

 ## Recommendations
-- TBD
+-
-- TBD
+- Rank and score leads according to the SVM classifier model.
+Age and Single Marital status will have the most positive impact.
-- TBD
+- After 2.5 contacts, people stop converting.
-- TBD
+- The longer the call duration, the better chance that there will be a conversion, especially with a younger demographic.
-- TBD
+- Work with the business to understand why they have so many contacts in the summer months.
+With the cap of 2.5 they might concentrate more on the duration of call with younger prospects.